JR Bus

 JR Bus collectively refers to the bus operations of Japan Railways Group (JR Group) companies in Japan.
-JR Bus is operated by eight regional companies, each owned by a JR railway company.
+JR Bus is operated by six regional companies, with JR East and JR West operating two each while the others operate one each.
 JR Bus companies provide regional, long distance, and chartered bus services.

 List of companies

 History

 The Ministry of Railways of Japan started its first bus operation in Aichi Prefecture in 1930 and gradually expanded bus routes.
 The Japanese National Railways (JNR), public corporation established in 1949, succeeded the bus operations, then called Kokutetsu Bus or JNR Bus.
 In 1987, JNR was divided into regional railway companies together with its bus operations.
 JR companies later separated their bus operations to subsidiaries in 1988 (JR East, JR Central, JR West), 2000 (JR Hokkaido), 2001 (JR Kyushu) and 2004 (JR Shikoku).